-- 2 tbsp carrot peeled and finely grated with a rasp
+- 2 tablespoon carrot, peeled and finely grated with a rasp

-- 2 tsp coconut aminos (optional; see Recipe Note #1)
+- 2 teaspoon coconut aminos, (optional; see Recipe Note #1)

 - 8 oz. tomato sauce

-- 1/4 tsp black pepper freshly ground (or to taste)
+- ¼ teaspoon black pepper, freshly ground (or to taste)

-Add 2 tbsp of extra virgin olive oil to a heavy-bottomed pot or skillet over medium heat.
+- Add 2 tablespoon of extra virgin olive oil to a heavy-bottomed pot or skillet over medium heat.
 Add finely diced onions and sauté until translucent and soft, about 8–10 minutes.
-Add 2 tbsp minced garlic and sauté for an additional minute.
+Add 2 tablespoon minced garlic and sauté for an additional minute.

-Stir in finely grated carrot, 1 tbsp of tomato paste, and 1 tbsp of coconut aminos or substitute (if using).
+- Stir in finely grated carrot, 1 tablespoon of tomato paste, and 1 tablespoon of coconut aminos or substitute (if using).
 Continue sautéing for an additional minute.
 Turn the heat to high, stirring constantly with a wooden spoon or spatula to prevent burning.
 Add the wine and scrape the bottom of the pot while the wine reduces.